 1. Relocate them.
 You can easily relocate tomato hornworms to other nightshades and plants that you aren’t planning to eat.
 Datura, devil's claw, and wild ground cherries are good candidates for hornworm relocation, and you could also consider growing a sacrificial tomato plant.

 Our hornworm relocation plant of choice is datura (aka moonflower) because it's a hardy, drought-tolerant plant that grows well in our landscape and can handle a good pruning by the time tomato hornworms make their appearance.
 It's also a perfect choice because this plant's gorgeous night-blooming flowers are beloved by the sphinx moth (aka hawk moth or hummingbird moth), which are beautiful, beneficial nighttime pollinators and what tomato hornworms turn into if they're allowed to live.
-We think any creature who will happily munch toxic datura and stinky devil’s claw leaves, then zip around drinking hallucinogenic flower nectar like a weird blissed out fairy deserves some respect.
-It's truly a magical sight to see and a win-win situation for everyone.🐛✨
+We think all creatures deserve our respect.
+And perhaps especially the ones who can munch toxic datura, then zip around drinking hallucinogenic flower nectar like weird blissed out fairies.
+It's truly a magical sight to see.🐛✨

 Hornworms and Sphinx moths

-Here are some pictures of hornworms from around our garden.
+Here are more pictures of hornworms from around our garden.

 Here's what hornworm poops look like (they're quite large and look like mini grenades).
 If you don't notice hornworms on your plants right away because of their camouflaged coloring and you don't notice that they've started chewing your plants down to nubs, you might notice this clue that a hornworm is nearby.